bob-the-hamster/wander/readme-wander.txt

 WANDER.RPG (the game data) is Copyright 1998 James Paige.
 It is also free software under the GPL license.
 Read LICENSE-wander.txt for details.
-Source code is included in the files wander.rpg and wanderp.hss
+Source code is included in the files wander.rpg and wander.hss

 Anyone who wants to write a review or walkthrough has pre-emptive permission to do so.